 Here are some common, mild symptoms you may experience after an egg retrieval:

-Patients often have questions about a very rare condition that can develop during the egg retrieval phase of IVF called Ovarian Hyperstimulation Syndrome, or “OHSS” for short.
-This is a medical complication that affects approximately 3% (or less) of women undergoing IVF each year.
+Patients often have questions about a rare condition that can develop during the egg retrieval phase of IVF called Ovarian Hyperstimulation Syndrome, or “OHSS” for short.

-These are the most common symptoms of If you experience any of the following symptoms, reach out to your nurse or doctor:
+These are the most common signs of OHSS.
+If you experience any of the following, reach out to your nurse or doctor to come up with a plan to manage your symptoms.

 Why does OHSS occur?